PTG's 21st Annual Tat Days Event

 From rocking chairs on the front porch to quaint parlors, the Lambuth Inn is a popular destination for guests looking for historic charm and old-world feel.
 Stroll through the gardens to nearby Inspiration Point.
 The inn was built in 1921 and renovated in 2018.
 Also called Lake Junaluska’s “stately lady,” it is listed on the National Register of Historic Places.

-None of the above figures includes any commemoratives, including pattern collection for 2022, optional or required kits for some of the classes, or any supplies that can be found in the Vending Room.
+None of the above figures includes any commemoratives, including pattern collection for 2023, optional or required kits for some of the classes, or any other tatting threads and supplies that can be found in the Vending Room (where NC sales tax will be added at checkout).

 ABOUT TAT DAYS